cfdeinza/reinforcement-learning-rendezvous/README.md

 ## Information:
-The goal of this repository is to train an agent to perform an autonomous rendezvous in a predefined environment.
+The purpose of this repository is to train an agent to perform an autonomous rendezvous in an MDP environment.
 The agent is trained with a reinforcement learning algorithm from Stable-Baselines3.

 ## Contents:
-- `custom_callbacks.py`: contains callback functions used during training.\
+- `custom_callbacks.py`: contains callback functions used during training.
-- `custom_env.py`: contains environments created according to the guidelines of OpenAI Gym.\
+- `custom_env.py`: contains a custom rendezvous environment created according to the guidelines of OpenAI Gym.
-- `main.py`: the main script that is executed to train or evaluate a model.\
+- `main.py`: the main script that is executed to train or evaluate a model.
 - `plot_*.py`: these scripts plot the trajectories of the different models.

 ## Stable-Baselines 3: